Maurice Mann

-Maurice Mann (born September 14, 1982) is a former Canadian football wide receiver in the Canadian Football League.
-He was drafted by the Cincinnati Bengals in the fifth round of the 2004 NFL Draft.
+Maurice Mann (born September 14, 1982) is an American former professional football wide receiver in the Canadian Football League (CFL).
+He was selected by the Cincinnati Bengals in the fifth round of the 2004 NFL draft.
 He played college football at Nevada and Monterey Peninsula College.

-Mann has also been a member of the Cleveland Browns, Miami Dolphins, Seattle Seahawks, Minnesota Vikings, Edmonton Eskimos, Washington Redskins, Hamilton Tiger-Cats, and the Toronto Argonauts.
+Mann was also a member of the Cleveland Browns, Miami Dolphins, Seattle Seahawks, Minnesota Vikings, Edmonton Eskimos, Washington Redskins, Hamilton Tiger-Cats, and Toronto Argonauts.

 College career

 He attended the University of Nevada and played in 20 games in his college career, catching 53 passes for 827 yards and five touchdowns.